Telephone: +44 (0)24 765 75557

 Associate Professor of Economics

 Initially my work was in game theory, information economics and Bayesian learning, with applications to industrial organization and finance.
 More recently, I have moved to behavioural economics and subjective wellbeing including applications to labour economics.
 I have always used a mixture of economic theory and experimental methods.
-Together with Andrew Oswald I lead Theme 3 of the Economics Department's ESRC-funded CAGE centre which is connected with measuring and understanding wellbeing and related behavioural concepts.
+Together with Andrew Oswald I lead Theme 3 of the Economics Department's ESRC-funded CAGE centre which seeks better ways to understand and measure subjective wellbeing and related behavioural concepts.
 For a longer biography please see here.